 Approaches People Consider

-When erections feel inconsistent or less reliable, it’s easy to start second-guessing yourself.
+When sexual function starts to feel inconsistent, less responsive, or different than it used to, it’s easy to start second-guessing yourself.
 You may not know what it means or whether it calls for action.

-This page lays out the primary approaches people consider when trying to improve erection quality and clarifies what each one is designed to affect.
+This page lays out the primary categories of approaches people consider when trying to improve sexual function and clarifies what each one is designed to affect.

 Each approach focuses on something specific.
 They can help in that area, but rarely do they explain everything that might be happening on their own.